apache/dolphinscheduler/docs/docs/en/architecture/load-balance.md

 You can customise the configuration by changing the following properties in worker.properties

-- worker.max.cpuload.avg=-1 (worker max cpuload avg, only higher than the system cpu load average, worker server can be dispatched tasks. default value -1: the number of cpu cores * 2)
+- worker.max.cpu.load.avg=-1 (worker max cpu load avg, only higher than the system cpu load average, worker server can be dispatched tasks. default value -1: the number of cpu cores * 2)
-- worker.reserved.memory=0.3 (worker reserved memory, only lower than system available memory, worker server can be dispatched tasks. default value 0.3, the unit is G)
+- worker.reserved.memory=0.3 (worker reserved memory, only lower than system available memory, worker server can be dispatched tasks. default value 0.3, the unit is percentage)